“I consider everything a loss compared to the surpassing greatness of knowing Christ Jesus my Lord.” Philippians 3:8

 But I need to tell you, if life is going to be all about you, then someday you will be bored to tears.
 Listen carefully: If you think you are cool enough to entertain yourself with yourself for your entire life, you are wrong.
 I want to be gentle here, but no one is special enough to enthrall themselves with themselves for the rest of their lives!

-But after sixty years I have to say that I never get tired of Jesus!
+After all these years, I have to say that I never get tired of Jesus!
 I never get tired of praising Him and hearing Him praised.
 I still stand amazed at His unusual grace and mercy that He continues to pour out on me daily.
 As life goes on, I find Jesus to be more adventuresome, interesting, challenging, fresh, and compelling than ever before.
 I continue to find Him wonderfully different—anything but boring!
 No wonder Paul said that he counted even the best things about himself like dung compared to the surpassing value of getting to know Jesus (Philippians 3:7-8)!

 When we’re young, we’re bullet proof.
 We think we’ll live forever.
 But when you get to be my age, you can see your mortality approaching on the horizon.
 It’s not difficult to see yourself someday sitting alone in the corner of a room at the nursing home waiting for the lunch bell to ring.
 And, if life has been all about you, that’s going to be a really bad day because there’s nothing left of you that’s worth getting excited about!
 But if your life has been all about Jesus, it will be a really good day because Jesus will be just as wonderful as He ever has been.
 And you might just hear Him whisper in your heart, “You’re almost home!”—which would be far better than hearing the lunch bell ring!